Sudan says talks on Ethiopia’s Nile dam fail to produce deal | WTOP

 “A deal should be signed before the start of the filling, (of the dam)” he said.
 “There is no solution but negotiations.”

+Ethiopia’s water and irrigation ministry said that although technical issues were resolved a key legal issue had yet to be worked out.

+“Beyond ensuring the optimal operation of the GERD, the negotiation requires prudence to safeguard the permanent right of Ethiopia over the Blue Nile,” the statement said.

-Sudan wants to ensure that water releases from the Ethiopian dam to be coordinated with water levels at its Roseries dam, around 100 kilometers (62 miles) from the GERD, the Sudanese minister said.
+Sudan wants to ensure that water releases from the Ethiopian dam are coordinated with water levels at its Roseries dam, around 100 kilometers (62 miles) from the GERD, the Sudanese minister said.

 He said Sudan and Egypt rejected Ethiopia’s attempts to include articles on water sharing and old Nile treaties in the dam deal.
 “This is a deal only on the operating and the filling of the dam,” he said.

-Hisham Abdalla, a Sudanese negotiator, said at the news conference that they had agreed in the U.S.-brokered talks to make the deal “legally binding.
+Hisham Abdalla, a Sudanese negotiator, said at the news conference that they had agreed on U.S.-brokered talks to make the deal “legally binding.

 “Ethiopia, however, in this round retracted, suggesting that the deal to be a guiding one that could be modified or canceled.
 This is a very serious situation,” he said.

-Note: This story was first published on June 17, 2020.
-It was updated on June 18, 2020, to correct that the World Bank was not involved in crafting a deal that could end a dispute among three Nile basin countries over Ethiopia’s construction of a hydroelectric dam.